Explore Mount Triglav: A Guide to Hiking All 21 Trails

 From Kugy’s ledge, we enter the western Triglav plateau and take a left turn, merging with the route from Plemenice and later on the track from Dolič as well.
 We climb upward the scree and the climbing part of the route, crossing an intersection, and continue upward to the left to arrive on the Mount Triglav peak.

-1) Krma Valleymount Triglav route (across Planika and Triglavska škrbina) – very difficult marked path
+1) Krma Valley – Mount Triglav (across Planika and Triglavska škrbina)

 Altitude difference: 1934 m